wonderlic/swagger-validation/docs/md/DOCUMENTATION.md

 **Returns**: `Array` - An empty Array if the <tt>value</tt> was "nothing" and not required, else an arraycontaining an object with either an error property (which contains an Array of Error objects)or a value property that contains the value parsed successfully.
 <a name="Validation.Parameters.Validate_Number"></a>
 ###Parameters.Validate_Number(param, value)
 Ensures that the <tt>value</tt> that is passed in is a valid number (or a number with a formats of int32, double, float, or longor a integer with a format of int64).
 This allows all forms of a number (so 2, 2.0, 2.2, 2e0, 0x2).
 As a hexvalue COULD be the hex representation of an actual number (and JavaScript parses it for us anyway), allow JavaScriptto treat hex numbers in the way it wants to.
 Additionally, if a minimum or maximum is defined for this <tt>param</tt>ensure that the value is greater than the minimum (if minimum defined) or less than the maximum (if maximum defined).
-This does have issues with edge case validation (such as Number.MAX_VALUE + 1) as, per IEEE-754 2008 §4.3.1 spec,JavaScript does rounding during addition, so essentially, Number.MAX_VALUE + 1 will equal Number.MAX_VALUE not Number.Infinity.
+This allows numbers between <tt>Number.MIN_VALUE</tt> (inclusive) and <tt>Number.MAX_VALUE</tt> (inclusive).
+This does have issues with edge cases, however, (such as Number.MAX_VALUE + 1) as, per IEEE-754 2008 §4.3.1 spec,JavaScript does rounding during addition, so essentially, Number.MAX_VALUE + 1 will equal Number.MAX_VALUE notNumber.Infinity.
 There isn't anything we can do about this as it is correct, per spec, but it isn't intuitive.
 If "nothing" was passed into the validate function and it's required with no default value,then this will throw a parameter is required error.

 **Params**